Skip to content

 Also inflammatory, but not as easy to treat as pustules, nodular acne can occur when Cutibacterium acnes (C. acnes) bacteria gets trapped under the skin, ultimately leading to infection and inflammation.
 The nodules are hard, very painful and can last for weeks or even months.

-How to handle it: Book an appointment with your dermatologist, the sooner the better to reduce potential scarring.
+How to minimize nodules: Book an appointment with your dermatologist, the sooner the better to reduce potential scarring.
 They may prescribe an oral medication or cortisone injections to get nodular breakouts under control.
 At home, use skincare products that contain Salicylic Acid to help clear pores regularly.

 Cysts